Softbank Corp. And Fujitsu Strengthen Partnership For Realization Of AI-RAN Commercialization

-TOKYO and KAWASAKI, Japan, Nov.
-13, 2024 /PRNewswire/ -- SoftBank Corp. and Fujitsu Limited signed a memorandum of understanding on October 25, 2024, to strengthen their partnership toward realizing the commercialization of AI-RAN, a new architecture that integrates AI and RAN (Radio Access Network), targeted for 2026 and beyond.
+Tokyo and Kawasaki, Japan, Nov 13, 2024 - (JCN Newswire) - SoftBank Corp.
+(1 ) ("SoftBank") and Fujitsu Limited (2 ) ("Fujitsu") signed a memorandum of understanding on October 25, 2024, to strengthen their partnership toward realizing the commercialization of“AI-RAN” (3 ), a new architecture that integrates AI and RAN (Radio Access Network), targeted for 2026 and beyond.
 In accordance with this agreement, the two companies will commence joint research and development of software to maximize RAN performance and enhance communication quality through AI on the "AI-RAN", and in addition, will establish a verification lab at Fujitsu's site in Dallas, Texas, USA.

 To accelerate the realization of AI-RAN commercialization, the companies will jointly commence the following initiatives: